b2ag/LXC-Centos-Freesurfer-Start-ESL-2021-Setup/README.md

 This is the Start-ESL 2021 Freesurfer-Setup repository containing documentation in form of ansible tasks to assist with deployment and configuration of Freesurfer.

+You have to bring your own LXC (Linux Containers) virtualized Centos 8 or similar.

 # Preparing MRT data to be used by Freesurfer

 ## Sanitizing DICOM files